AdobeDocs/commerce-merchant-services.en/help/price-index/installation.md

     ```

 The Resync button on the Product Recommendations catalog sync dashboard will not run the new price feeds.
 Run the above indexers manually, as needed.
+Otherwise, the data gets refreshed in the standard sync process.

 LUMA users can install a module that provides LUMA compatibility and disables the PHP core price indexer.

 ```bash